The Blind Side poster

 The inciting incident occurs at 15 minutes when On a cold rainy night before Thanksgiving, Leigh Anne sees Michael walking alone in the cold wearing only a t-shirt and shorts, heading to the school gym.
 This sight disrupts her comfortable worldview..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Leigh Anne makes the active choice to let Michael stay permanently.
+This reveals the protagonist's commitment to Leigh Anne makes the active choice to let Michael stay permanently.
 She tells him "you're staying here" and begins buying him clothes and setting up a proper room.
 The family consciously decides to bring Michael into their home and lives., moving from reaction to action.

 The Collapse moment at 94 minutes (73% through) represents the emotional nadir.
 Here, The NCAA investigator plants doubt in Michael's mind, suggesting the Tuohys only took him in to steer him to their alma mater Ole Miss.
 Michael storms out, feeling used and betrayed.
 The family bond appears to die.
-He returns to his old neighborhood in Hurt Village, confronting his past., illustrates the protagonist at their lowest point.
+He returns to his old neighborhood in Hurt Village, confronting his past., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 79% of the runtime.
 Michael returns home and has an honest conversation with Leigh Anne.
 She tells him the choice is his - he can go to any college he wants.
 Michael realizes the family's love is real.
 He makes his own choice to go to Ole Miss because "it's where my family goes."., demonstrating the transformation achieved throughout the journey.